zakzackr/til/object-oriented-programming/association/inheritance/abstract-class/abstract-class.md

         return getDescription() + ", created at " + getDateCreated();
     }

+    // area and perimeter differ from each shape and they should be implemented in concrete classes(Square and Rectangle classes)
+    // declaring abstract methods with abstract keyword
-    public abstract String getDescription();
+    // these methods should be implemented in their subclass (concrete class) public abstract String getDescription();
     public abstract double getArea();
     public abstract double getPerimeter();